|

 HAL members are fortunate to have access to both Alpha

 Ridge and Carrs Mill parks.
-Members will often conduct
+When select members

-with gate keys are going to open up one of the parks, they
+with gate keys plan to open up one of the parks, they

-post an e-mail on the HAL e-mail group so
+post an e-mail on the Members Only "HAL_Impromptu" e-mail group so

 that others may join.
-Gate key members are encouraged
+Gate keyholders are encouraged

 to post the e-mail announcement as early as possible prior to the viewing session.